Temehu

 Some say the ancient Libyans came from Asia; supremacists say they escaped Europe's Ice Age; Aryans purport they were Greek invaders; eccentric Gaddafi says they come from Yemen; some Eurocentricists connect them with blond sea pirates; while exotic writers derive them from Libyan Poseidon's Atlantis – somewhere between the lines of Plato's Atlas Mountain in 'Libya'.
 Landing from Orion, Sirius or Draco derails the whole "pro-ject" off the record by denying the Berbers any association with planet 'Earth'.

 The truth is simple: Libya and the whole North African littoral was originally inhabited by an indigenous group of Berber tribes whose linguistic unity proves an ethnic sub-stratum of autochthons single race that existed in North Africa from the Mediterranean to the Sudan and from the Atlantic Ocean to the Red Sea; occupying nearly half of Africa and comprising Egypt, Libya, Tunisia, Algeria, Morocco, the conquered Canary Islands, Mauritania, Niger, Mali, Burkina Faso, some parts of Chad and Nigeria, and of course the Sahara herself – the Mother of Human Civilisation – the ancient centre from which civilisations radiated to populate the Mediterranean world.
-Simply put there would have been no Egypt nor Greece without Libya.
+Simply put there would have been neither Egypt nor Greece without Libya.

 This linguistic unity of such massive empire is part of a much larger phylum which includes Ancient Egyptian, Chadic, Ethiopian, Omotic and most recently Semitic, in what is originally known as Hamito-Semitic Family, but now renamed Afro-Asiatic or Afrasiatic.
 Such conglomerate tribes built countless civilisations including the first ones; and ever since shall remain the proud Berbers of an empire without borders – the borders imposed by European invaders together with brutal history.

 Consequently the Berbers are excluded from Libya's history, except perhaps when they come in contact with conflict and the various conquests their countries came to consume.
-Even the Ancient Egyptians made a habit of mentioning Libyans more to do with wars than anything else, such as the invasions of King Shishenq; in the same way modern European media becomes aware of the the Berbers only when it comes to war, as in the recent upsurge in Berber "politics" as a direct result of the UN bombing campaign that effectively destroyed Libya's entire infrastructure.
+Even the Ancient Egyptians made a habit of mentioning Libyans more to do with wars than anything else, such as the invasions of King Shishenq; in the same way modern media outlets become aware of the the Berbers only when it comes to war, as in the recent upsurge in Berber "politics" as a direct result of the UN bombing campaign that effectively destroyed Libya's entire infrastructure.

 Libya’s rich archaeological heritage was first noticed by the outside world during the Italian occupation wars, where preliminary excavations produced some outstanding results.
 But although the Second War quickly brought an end to this period of excavation, steps were taken afterwards by the Libyan government in association with the British administration to build the "Antiquities Department".